 - the status of the conference;

 - the nature and extent of the Applicant's participation in the conference proceedings; and

 Note: confirmation of your conference presentation is NOT required at the time of your application.

 2019 CASS Travel Award Applications closed at 5.00 pm (AEST) on Friday 30 August 2019.

 The next round of CASS Travel Awards will open on Monday 10 February 2020 and will close on Friday 28 February 2020.

 Acknowledgement and Notification

-All online applications submitted before the due date will be acknowledged by email.
+All online applications submitted before the closing date will be acknowledged by email.

-Applicants will be informed of the outcome of their application by email in mid-September 2017.
+Applicants will be informed of the outcome of their application by email in late September 2019.